thorchain/docs/how-it-works/incentive-pendulum.md

 As a by-product of the Incentive Pendulum's aggressive re-targeting of the 50:50 yield split between node:pool yield, the system aims to maintain an equilibrium where the value of BONDED RUNE is proportionally aligned with the value of Vaulted RUNE.
 This ensures that:

-1. For every unit of POOLED RUNE, there is approximately and 3 times that amount in effectiveSecurityBond, creating a balance that maintains network security and efficiency.
+1. For every unit of POOLED RUNE, there is approximately around 3 times that amount in effectiveSecurityBond, creating a balance that maintains network security and efficiency.
 2. As POOLED RUNE is paired 1:1 with pooled assets (due to liquidity pools), the total market value of RUNE is targeted to be three times the value of the pooled assets.
 3. There is sufficient bond to secure the non-pooled assets.